But it IS Normal! ~ Part II

 They aint said a single word to me!

-Oh well
+Oh well.

-It'll sort, I guess
+It'll sort, I guess.

 But I aint capitulating

-I'm gonna do my OWN thing
+I'm doing my OWN thing.

-My OWN thing
+My OWN thing!

 Daft init!